goblinfactory/konsole/backlog.md

 ## BUSY NEXT 3.7

 - investigate if I can make some means of redrawing the screen onResize like winforms.
+- update : brief investigation and this looks like something that would require DLL imports for windows.
+    - so possibly something like a community extension. i.e. you install Konsole, and if you want Redraw, like you have in Windows.Forms, you install Resizer, which also gives you ability to lock console resize. (needs some thought.)

 Below items are just ideas.
 The true roadmap is driven by solving problems I encouter as I use Konsole to help me write my own console test, benchmarking, study and micro services projects.